All Guides

 Matcha is quite popular in Australia now, especially in lattes and sweets.
 But have you ever tried matcha as a savoury seasoning?

 In Japan, one simple way to enjoy matcha is matcha salt.
 It is just matcha powder mixed with salt, but the gentle bitterness and aroma of matcha make it a lovely savoury seasoning.
-The classic way to enjoy it is with tempura, but there are many other simple ways to use it at home too.

 You can make matcha salt with different types of salt, such as sea salt or rock salt.
 Sea salt often has a clean, gentle saltiness, while rock salt can have a sharper or more mineral flavour.
 The taste will change slightly depending on the salt you choose, so it is worth trying with the salt you already enjoy using at home.